 "Students with a disability or a long term or chronic condition are normally supported through the mechanisms set out in ‘Procedures for Consideration of Additional Examination Arrangements in Respect of Disability’ and it is not therefore anticipated that such students would normally be required to submit mitigating circumstances in relation to these conditions where reasonable adjustments have already been put in place for the student’s assessments.
 An exception to this would be where there is a sudden or acute exacerbation which could not be managed through these adjustments.
 This will need to be evidenced appropriately."

 In most cases you are required to submit the completed form to the Senior Tutor and provide relevant evidence.
-In exceptional cases, students can provide a completed form to the Senior Tutor and may 'self-certificate' - supporting evidence is not required.
-Your request will be considered under the College Policy and Procedure on Mitigating Circumstances - sections 5.1 and 5.2.
+In limited circumstances, students can provide a completed form to the Senior Tutor and may 'self-certificate' - supporting evidence is not required.
+Your request will be considered by the MCB under the College's Policy and Procedure on Mitigating Circumstances - sections 5.1 and 5.2.

 Other Mitigating Circumstances